Leaning Tower of Pisa: Technical information

 About the 5th bell: The name Pasquareccia comes from Easter, because it used to ring on Easter day.
 However, this bell is older than the bell-chamber itself, and comes from the tower Vergata in Palazzo Pretorio in Pisa, where it was called La Giustizia (The Justice).
 The bell was tolled to announce executions of criminals and traitors, including Count Ugolino in 1289.
 A new bell was installed in the bell tower at the end of the 18th century to replace the broken Pasquareccia.

 The circular shape and great height of the campanile were unusual for their time, and the crowning belfry is stylistically distinct from the rest of the construction.
 This belfry incorporates a 14 cm correction for the inclined axis below.
 The siting of the campanile within the Piazza del Duomo diverges from the axial alignment of the cathedral and baptistery of the Piazza del Duomo.

 Guinness World Records

-Two German churches have challenged the tower's status as the world's most lopsided building: the 15th-century square Leaning Tower of Suurhusen and the 14th-century bell tower in the town of Bad Frankenhausen.
+Two German churches have challenged the tower's status as the world's most lopsided building: the 15th-century square Leaning Tower of Suurhusen and the 14th-century bell tower of the Oberkirche in the town of Bad Frankenhausen.
 Guinness World Records measured the Pisa and Suurhusen towers, finding the former's tilt to be 3.97 degrees.
 In June 2010, Guinness World Records certified the Capital Gate building in Abu Dhabi, UAE as the "World's Furthest Leaning Man-made Tower"; it has an 18-degree slope, almost five times more than the Tower of Pisa, but was deliberately engineered to slant.
-The Leaning Tower of Wanaka in New Zealand, also deliberately built, leans at 53 degrees to the ground.
+The Leaning Tower of Wanaka in Wānaka, New Zealand, also deliberately built, leans at 53 degrees to the ground.